drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ![Tickets Database Explorer](img/tickets-database-explorer.png)

-11. As before, you need to load the data into the tables.
+11. As before, you must load the data into the tables.
 Run the following SQL statements to do that. _This is just like the command you ran earlier, but for the other tables._

 ```
 LOAD DATA INTO ticket_sales.dates